casperhm/Banking-task/README.md

 New account types will require a program restart to take effect

 IMPORTANT -
-Feel free to alter transaction limits at will and add new types but if you REMOVE types you must manualy delete each account of that type from bankData.csv - the program cannot load an account with a type of null
+Feel free to alter transaction limits at will and add new types but if you REMOVE types you must manually delete each account of that type from bankData.csv - the program cannot load an account with a type of null